SumoLogic/sumologic-otel-collector/docs/Installation.md

 ### Verify the installation

-1. First of all, verify if `otelcol-sumo` is in proper version:
+1. First of all, verify if `otelcol-sumo` is the right version:

    ```bash
    otelcol-sumo --version